wso2/docs-is/en/docs/guides/mfa/2fa-fido.md

 !!! info
     See [browser support for FIDO](#browser-support-for-fido) for more information.

-Do the following to define the set of origin URLs where the WSO2 Identity Server User Portal will be hosted (e.g., `https://localhost:9443`).
+Follow the steps given below to define the set of origin URLs where the WSO2 Identity Server User Portal will be hosted (e.g., `https://localhost:9443`).

 1. Open the `deployment.toml` file in the `<IS_HOME>/repository/conf` directory.
 2. Add the following configuration.